 Prerequisites:

-The prerequisite for the minor is fulfilling the College of Arts & Sciences language requirement.
-This may be fulfilled with one of two options, or by proving native speaker proficiency and/or permission of the program director.
+The prerequisite for the minor is fulfilling the College of Arts and Sciences language requirement.
+This may be fulfilled using one of two options, or by proving native speaker proficiency.

 Minor requirements:

-To complete the minor, and in addition to the prerequisite, students must take five Arabic courses with a minimum grade of "C".
+To complete the minor and beyond the pre-requisite, a student must pass five Arabic courses with a minimum grade of "C".
+These five courses include:

 - ARAB 2202 (Intermediate Arabic II)